JanBliznicenko/openponk-simulation/README.md

-# dynacase-simulation
+# openponk-simulation
-Simulations extension for DynaCASE tool
+Simulations extension for OpenPonk tool

 ## For read-only usage
 Copy code at the bottom into Pharo then run it without any modification.